Video can be viewed here: https://youtu.be/CKFVpHz6OcE

 Creative agency services

 Publishers are increasingly creating business models which leverage their inherent expertise in content creation and storytelling by offering these services to brands.
 Publishers such as Forbes, The Atlantic, The Washington Post, The Financial Times, The Wall Street Journal, The New York Times now have their own in-house ‘creative agencies’ which serve their advertising clients.
 Some publishers, such as The Atlantic, have now made these agencies standalone business which do not necessarily serve their advertising clients but serve a broader audience of businesses that need creative agency services.
-Is this new business model sustainable for publishers to support their core news/content creation activities?

 8:30- 9:00 for networking, registration and coffee/tea and pastries will be available.